TOM ISITT

 The Book

 To be published by Helion & Co on November 15, 2025, Thunder in The Mountains is a fresh look at WW1 on the Italian Front, meticulously researched and lavishly illustrated.
+From the malarial marshes of the Adriatic to the ice-capped peaks of the Alps, men fought each other, and the weather, in the most extreme environments imaginable.
+This was WW1 as never seen before, but it played a key role in Allied victory and cost one million men their lives.

 THUNDER IN THE MOUNTAINS